zhouych87/OrganicSolarCellModel/gfilm/README.md

-# split the PBC thin film
+# Split the PBC thin film

-#compile gfortran is required
+# Compile. gfortran is required
 make

 This is output a splitting.exe

 # How to use it

-1, Revise in file
+1, Revise "in" file

 tmp.gro               ! name of thin film grop file
 12                    ! number of cores to run gaussian